Tupo215/Refactor-UdaConnect/README.md

 # UdaConnect
 ## Overview
+In this project, I was able to refactor UdaConnect, an existing application that facilitates professional networking at conference and trade shows.
+UdaConnect ingests and uses location data to find connections between individuals who have been near one another at an event.
+The current version of the application is built as a proof-of-concept with a monolith architecture.
+My task was to apply strategies that I have learned in the course to refactor this application into a microservice architecture and implement message passing strategies to improve its design.
 ### Note
 Most of this read is based on the original README from the starter project with some minor additions.
 ### Background